anirvanchowdhury/anirvanchowdhury.github.io/about.md

 Hi, I am a PhD candidate at the [Charles and Louise Travers department of Political Science](http://polisci.berkeley.edu/), and a Research Associate at the [Center for the Politics of Development](http://cpd.berkeley.edu/) at the University of California, Berkeley.
 Welcome to my website!

 My broad research interests lie in comparative politics and the political economy of development.
-My current projects centre on women’s political participation, how cultural norms shape political behavior, religious nationalism, and the political economy of public service delivery.
+My current projects centre on the links between norms and political behaviour, with applications to gender and religious conservatism.

 <!---
 ### Research